powsybl/powsybl-optimizer/divergence-analyser/README.md

 AMPL is a proprietary tool that works as an optimization modelling language, and it can be interfaced with many solvers.
 AMPL is sold by many companies, including Artelys, and you can find keys [here](https://www.artelys.com/solvers/ampl/).

-Then, you must add in your `src/test/resources/com/powsybl/config/test/config.yml` file, an ampl section like this:
+Then, you must add in your `~/.itools/config.yml` an ampl section like this:
 ```yaml
 ampl:
   # Change to the ampl folder path that contains the ampl executable